forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * [Security Council Meeting on 240822](#un-security-council-on-240822): Security council discussion.

 // Current Situation
 * On 8.10. the plant was reported to have been disconnected and to rely on diesel generators ([Ukrinform, 0810](#ukrinform-on-zaporizhzhia-081022)).
-As of 14:00, power lines are reported to have been restored (according to Enerhodar Mayor Dmytro Orlov telegram cited in [Kievpost 081022](#kievpost-on-zaporizhzhia-081022)).
+As of 14:00, power lines are reported to have been restored (according to Enerhodar Mayor Dmytro Orlov telegram referred in [Kievpost 081022](#kievpost-on-zaporizhzhia-081022)).
 * As of 15.9. the plant is reconnected to the power lines ([IAEA Update 102](#iaea-update-102)).